Stuck moving files from your MacBook Pro.

 When you have files already on your Toshiba drive.
 Files put there from a Windows PC.
 Changing the entire drive so your Mac can write to it may not be an option.

 Because you’ll need to reformat your Toshiba drive.

 And reformatting gets rid of the documents on there.
 But you need them.

 Your alternative is to install driver software on your Mac.
 That software will allow your Mac to write to your Toshiba external hard drive.
 And without changing anything on the drive.

 But there’s a cost to the software.
 And when you upgrade your Mac you’re going to need to upgrade the software too.
 You’ll need the software to match the operating system level of your Mac.

 It’s a great solution when you use your Toshiba drive on your PC and less often on your Mac.

 You can find out the pro’s and con’s of using your Toshiba external hard drive without reformatting in my article here.

 Your other option is to reformat your Toshiba external drive on your Mac.
 You’d use disk management software on your Mac called Disk Utility.
 More on that a little further down this article.

 How Do You Find Out If Your Toshiba External Hard Drive Is NTFS Formatted?

-When your Toshiba drive is plugged into your Mac.
+When you plug in your Toshiba drive into your Mac.

 Right click on your Toshiba external hard drive icon and pick ‘Get Info’ from the menu.

 If you see the drive is NTFS then you’ll either need to reformat the drive or use a NTFS driver.

 How To Install Toshiba External Hard Drive On Mac

 Your first step to using your Toshiba external drive on your Mac is to plug your Toshiba drive into your Mac’s USB port.